 We've productionized it and made it accessible and useful to more players - enterprise localization teams, language service providers, platform and tool developers and machine translation researchers.

-We built in security, scalability, and support for 100+ languages and 10K+ language pairs, locales, encodings, formatting, tags and file formats, integrations with the top machine translation API providers and automated customization.
+We built in security, scalability, and support for 100+ languages and 10K+ language pairs, locales, encodings, formatting, tags and file formats, integrations with the top machine translation API providers, and developed a process for customization.

 We continuously invest in curated parallel datasets and manually-labeled datasets and track emerging risks types as translation technology, use cases and languages evolve.